JaviMaciasG/pdf-form-id-fill/README.md

 - If you want to use the INI file:

-  - Copy and edit the ini file with your data.
+  - Copy and edit the INI file with your data.
 If there is a field you don't want to fill in, just comment the line by inserting a `;` at the beginning of the corresponding line:

   ```bash
 cp GEF07.ini GEF07-personal.ini